Sarah Chaudhary

 Treasurer

-Natasha is the proud parent of three children who are all attending CAPE School.
-They range in grades from 4-9.
-Natasha has volunteered with CAPE School in a variety of roles from being a parent voice at the CAPE School Council meetings, to helping in the classroom, to organizing the hot lunch program.
-She is also a past CAPE School Board member.
-Her current role with CAPE School is CAPE School Council Board Liaison.
-She has received her B.A – Psychology and B.Mgt – Human Resources Management from the University of Lethbridge.
-This lead to a career in banking specializing in investing and credit services.
+Natasha is the proud parent of 4 children who have or are currently attending CAPE School.
+She has volunteered with CAPE School Council in a variety of roles from being a parent voice at the CAPE School Council meetings, to helping in the classroom, to organizing the hot lunch program.
+Her current role is Treasurer with the CAPE School Board.
+She received her B.A.
+Psychology and B.Mgt.
+Human Resources Management from the University of Lethbridge.
+This has led to a career in the financial services industry currently specializing in agriculture risk management.

 Secretary